CommonSenseMath.com

 HOW TO DO "ONLINE WORKOUTS"

-6. Use space bar or "pause" key to pause.
+-Use space bar or "pause" button to pause

 Elementary Level Demo